U.S. 301

 The bulk of U.S. 301 throughout North Carolina parallels Interstate 95 as a local route.
 Exceptions occur through Lumberton, where U.S. 301 follows the original bypass route of Downtown, which in 1961 became a part of Interstate 95.
 Further north, U.S. 301 overlaps with nearly the entirety of Business Loop I-95 through Hope Mills and Fayetteville.
-Until 1988, a lenghty portion of U.S. 301 through the Rocky Mount vicinity was also cosigned as Business Loop I-95.
+Until 1988, a lengthy portion of U.S. 301 through the Rocky Mount vicinity was also cosigned as Business Loop I-95.

 U.S. 301 North Carolina Guides